memobc/memobc.github.io/pages/gradapps.md

 You are welcome to email me ahead of time to introduce yourself.
 I do not typically hold Zoom meetings with applicants until after I’ve reviewed applications (but if there are extenuating circumstances, let me know).
 If you choose to email me before submitting your application, please include your resume or CV and a paragraph about your research interests and why you want to apply to my lab (see section below).
 If it is obvious to me that it’s not a good research fit, I may tell you, and then it’s up to you whether you proceed with the application process.

-Once I have reviewed the applications, I will contact a short list of applicants for Zoom interviews, probably before the end of the year.
-Then an even shorter list will be invited to interview on campus early in the spring semester.
+Once I have reviewed the applications, I will contact a short list of applicants for a Zoom chat, probably before the end of the year.
+Then an even shorter list will be invited to interview early in the spring semester.

 **What will make my application stand out?**